 The Student Service Centre must receive your application and all supporting documentation at least 30 days before the end of your study period.
 It is recommended you start the application process at least two months before your classes start.

 Grant applications will not be approved if there are outstanding receipts from previous services and equipment grant.
 Any unused portion of the grant must be refunded to the Student Service Centre, Ministry of Advanced Education.
-Payment methods include cheque or money order, made payable to the Student Aid Fund or by debit card at the Regina office.
+Payment methods include cheque or money order, made payable to the Student Aid Fund or by debit card at the Student Service Centre.

 The following information is needed to process your application: